Fall 2025 Bulletin

 RABBI’S MESSAGE:

-All services and study sessions will be hybrid offerings, both in person and on the Temple’s Zoom site.
-If you will be attending services remotely and would like a High Holiday prayer book, contact Faye.
+All services are hybrid (Contact Jonah for the Zoom).
+If you will attend remotely and need a High Holiday prayer book, contact Faye.

 Selichot Service